alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 ## What about Grafana Loki

 For this test, I chose to use [loki-logback-appender](https://github.com/loki4j/loki-logback-appender) to send the logs to Loki.

+{{< admonition tip "About this appender" true >}}
+I chose to use this appender for testing purpose.
+If you deploy your application on top of Kubernetes, you would probably opt for a more suitable solution such as [FluentD](https://www.fluentd.org/).
+{{< /admonition >}}

 The configuration for a Spring Boot application is pretty straightforward: